DTJF/libpruio/src/doc/_z_changelog.md

 - easy installation due to debian packages
 - PruIo::setPin() function implemented as callback for use in C and Python
-- no restrictions in case of lkm pinmuxing, smaller memory footprint, faster boot
+- no restrictions in case of LKM pinmuxing, smaller memory footprint, faster boot
 - pinmuxing either by dtbo overlay (compatible) or by loadable kernel module (powerful)

 ## Bugfixes:

 - build system hierarchy and messages
-- kernel 4.x problem with PWMSS.Pwm outputs fixed by lkm
+- kernel 4.x problem with PWMSS.Pwm outputs fixed by LKM

 # libpruio-0.4.0 {#SecV-0-4-0}